junxit/us-congress-bills-111/bill.md

 ## § 12.
 Sunset for grants and other assistance

 The authority of the Secretary to provide financial assistance under this Act terminates on the date that is 15 years after the date of enactment of this Act.

+## § 13.
+Border security

+Nothing in this Act may impede, prohibit, or restrict activities of the Secretary of Homeland Security to achieve operational control (as defined under Public Law 109–367) within the National Heritage Area.